aahei/texera-blog-auto-complete-copy/content/en/blog/dknet-scRNA-migration/index.md

 ### Summary

 In this blog, we shared the experience of migrating a scRNA sequence analysis task written in R into Texera, and overcame the fact that Texera does not have built-in R UDF support yet.
 Specifically, we discussed how to use the `rpy2` library to execute R code in the Python environment, how to transfer R objects into the Python environment and how to transfer R objects between two operators on the workflow.
-We also discussed the design of decomposing the R script into a fully fledged workflow, with virtualization enabled with HTML visualizer.
+We also discussed the design of decomposing the R script into a fully fledged workflow, with visualization enabled with HTML operators.

 #### Acknowledgements